JarvisUSTC/DiffPure-RobustVLM/README.md

 ## 📝 Acknowledgments

-Our repo is built upon https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models Thanks to the authors of the original models and datasets.
-This work builds upon their contributions to the field of Vision-Language Models.
+Our repo is built upon https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models.
+Thanks to the authors of the original models and datasets, including LLaVA, MiniGPT-4, InternVL2, MMVet, and others.
 We also acknowledge the support of our institutions and collaborators.
 We are grateful for the resources and tools provided by the community that made this research possible.

-We appreciate the feedback and insights from our peers, which have greatly improved this work.
-We also thank the reviewers for their constructive comments and suggestions.
 We are committed to advancing the field of multimodal learning and look forward to future collaborations.